 This year, I'm doing something a little different: I'll be buying very small amounts of very special coffees, 20-50lbs, and selling them here as limited edition coffees.
 I'll be rotating coffees through very quickly, I doubt most will last more than a week, so if something piques your interest, grab it quick!
 Since these are VERY limited amounts, and the holidays make it very hard to guage purchases, in the off chance I run out of one Limited Release, you will be sent the next one up.

 Ninth Release: Colombia Chapacual Fabian Villota Raised Bed!
+Sold Out!

 This coffee is from a 4th generation farmer, who only started growing coffee 6 years ago.
 Their efforts have paid off, and they received a significant increase in price over Colombia's federal market value.
 This coffee is lush, playing the line between elegance and comfort coffee; mandarin orange, sweet pomegranate, and cherry, with gentle baking spice notes rounding it out.